bloom-works/child-welfare-playbook-v2/strategies/use-a-red-team-to-prevent-placements-in-group-homes.md

 **State the goal.** The main goal of the red team is to find an alternative placement to group homes for every youth.

-**Require a red team meeting before group home placements.** You might also require a meeting in other scenarios, like placing a youth out of state or in a general foster home with unrelated youth.
+**Require a red team meeting before group home placements.** You might also require a meeting in other scenarios, like placing a youth in a general foster home with unrelated youth.

 **Ask about connections.** As part of their process, the red team should construct a genogram and plan to ask youth about possible placement options.